 Yes, The Notebook is among them, and is available on Netflix.
 However, Gosling has proven to be much more beyond that star-making role, and now is a great time to appreciate those.

-Below you’ll find some other excellent movies from Gosling’s catalog streaming in May.
+Below you’ll find some other excellent movies from Gosling’s catalog streaming right now.

 CHECK OUT: Best Quentin Tarantino movies streaming now

 Plenty of options to stream this dark romantic drama, which is definitely worth catching for the acting alone.

 Gosling earned a Golden Globe nomination for his turn opposite Michelle Williams.
 It’s an out-of-sequence narrative of a married couple who ultimately unravels and sees their union flame out.